What is an array?

 var a = [3]int{1, 2, 3}

-Or you could use shorthand syntax :=
+Or you could use shorthand syntax :=, dropping var

 a := [3]int{1, 2, 3}